MicrosoftDocs/customer-insights/ci-docs/data/connect-common-data-model.md

       > - Storage Blob Data Owner
       > - Storage Blob Data Contributor

-   - **This storage account is behind a firewall** if you want to ingest data from a storage account behind a firewall.
-Learn more: [Set up managed identities for storage accounts behind firewalls](private-link.md).
+   - **Enable Private Link** if you want to ingest data from a storage account through an Azure Private Link.
+For more information, go to [Private Links](private-link.md).

 1. Select **Next**.
 1. Change any of the following: